mrwizardwizard/Linux-Kernel-Configuration/README.md

 this script needs to be copied to the main kernel directory and executed with sh buildkernel.sh

-buildkernel.sh needs Makefile.patch to add KBUILD_CXXFLAGS and KBUILD_LDFLAGS to the top level Makefile of the linux kernel.
+buildkernel.sh needs Makefile.patch to add KBUILD_CXXFLAGS and KBUILD_LDFLAGS to the root of the kernel source directory.

 **Sources:**